kazi308/api-v1-client-python/docs/blockexplorer.md

 All functions support an optional parameter called `api_code`.
 It won't be listed with every function description.

 ####`get_block`
-Get a single block based on a block index or hash.
+Get a single block based on a block hash.
 Returns a `Block` object.

 Params:
 ```
-block_id : str - block index or hash
+block_id : str - block hash
 ```

 Usage: